 With the augmentation of Chaffey Dam now completed (100,500 megalitres), the stimulus flow release stipulated in the water sharing plan prior to 2016-17 was replaced by an environmental contingency allowance (ECA) of up to 5,000 megalitres.
 This is discretionally managed to mimic the natural flow variability in the upper reaches of the Peel River (see disclosure Note 6 for more details).

-In 2020-21, a total of 1,170 megalitres of ECA was released between 25 May 2021 and 04 June 2021.
-This release was further supplemented with 395 megalitres of held environmental water.
+In 2021-22, a total of zero megalitres of ECA was released.
 An annual summary of the ECA is presented in Table 9.

 Table 9: Environmental contingency allowance annual summary